Best Portable Propane Heaters for 2021

 Legally Refill 1-Pound Propane Bottles

-Most RVs come with some type of pre-installed heating system.
+Most RVs come with some type of pre-installed heater.

 Even so, one may need a supplemental heater to use either in place of the installed system or to use as a supplement during certain called for situations.

-Having a secondary heating method can mean the difference between life and death.
+Having a secondary heating method can mean the difference between life and death (or just comfort in general).

 We highly recommend having a supplemental portable propane heater of some kind to have on hand while camping in or living in an RV.